Mellanox/ufm_sdk_3.0/plugins/ufm_log_analyzer_plugin/README.md

 There is a folder named `unit_tests`, this folder contains some unit tests, to run the tests follow these steps:

-1. Make sure you have `pytest` installed.
+1. Inside the project virtual environment, make sure you have `pytest` installed.
   If not, you can install it using `pip`:
    ```bash
    pip install pytest
 2. Navigate to the root directory of the log analyzer project: